When you’re entering a stock or option position, not only is it a challenge to find the right one to trade, but also the best time to buy.

 In this example, though, you’ll notice that the RSI is highlighted in red in the overbought territory (above 70), and highlighted in green in the oversold territory (below 30).

 Now remember, stocks can stay overbought for a long time.
-So, while a reading above 70 is considered overbought, it isn’t necessarily a sell signal until the RSI moves back below 70.
+So, while a reading above 70 is considered overbought, it isn’t necessarily a sell signal until the Relative Strength Index moves back below 70.

 There are different clues here that could have told you when it was time to sell the stock, and look for something with less risk.